Using DNS over HTTPS with Pi-Hole and Cloudflared

 sudo chown root:root /etc/cron.weekly/cloudflared-updater

 A little extra and totally optional thing.
-I semi-regularly SSH into the machine running Pi-Hole and Cloudflared, and made myself a simple MOTD script to show me that Cloudflared is up and running every time I log in.
+When I had this setup in the past, I made myself a simple MOTD bash script to show me that cloudflared

 (be sure another script isn’t named 55-something